psarando/shire-reckoning/README.md

 1. Shire Reckoning was based on the [Kings' Reckoning](#the-3-calendars-of-gondor) of Arnor, which was also the calendar of Gondor for its entire history until the Stewards' Reckoning was introduced.
-   These calendars must have been aligned by the Third Age 3019, since Tolkien states in Appendix D that the New Year's Day of the [New Reckoning](#the-3-calendars-of-gondor) calendar corresponded with "March 25" of the Shire, Kings', and Stewards' Reckoning calendars (Rethe 25 and Súlimë 25).
+   These calendars must have been aligned by the Third Age 3019, since Tolkien states in Appendix D that the day of the destruction of the One Ring, "March 25" in the Shire Calendar (Rethe 25) and the first New Year's Day of the [New Reckoning](#the-3-calendars-of-gondor) calendar, was also "March 25" (Súlimë 25) in both the Kings' and Stewards' Reckoning calendars.

     > The months and days, therefore, throughout The Lord of the Rings refer to the Shire Calendar
     > ...
 March 25, the date of the downfall of Barad-dûr